 "I think he's the world's cutest baby, there has never been a baby this cute," Lance (full name Dustin Lance Black) adamantly announces which makes both husband Tom Daley and their seven-week son giggle.
 "Look he can hear us, he's getting embarrassed!"

-The couple are new, proud parents of Robbie Ray who was born via a surrogate in June this year and have been taking to fatherhood like er, Tom Daley in water.
+The couple are proud parents of Robbie Ray who was born via a surrogate in June 2018 and have been taking to fatherhood like er, Tom Daley in water.

 Hi Tom and Lance!
 So, did you always want to be a dad?